Summer Research Fellowships

 An student selected to participate in any of these fellowships will, by the end of the spring 2017 semester, have completed at least his/her second year of undergraduate or professional study with an excellent record, and will be interested in seriously investigating the possibility of a career in research.
 Preference will be given to students who have completed their third year of undergraduate or professional study at a U.S. institution.

 A stipend of $3200 plus a $800 housing allowance will be paid for ten weeks of full-time work.
 The anticipated starting date is May 22nd and the completion date is July 28th.
-These dates are negotiable upon agreement of the faculty mentor and Dr. Barker.
+These dates are negotiable upon agreement of the faculty mentor and Dr. Watts.
 However, there will be a formal seminar during the week of July 24, 2017, in which all participating students will be expected to participate.
-You may not take classes during the tenure of the fellowship without special permission from both your Professor and Associate Dean Barker.
+You may not take classes during the tenure of the fellowship without special permission from both your Professor and Associate Dean Watts.
 Although you may receive academic credit for this program if you wish, to do so you must enroll in Summer Session and pay tuition.
 Students may also participate in the Summer Stay Scholar program provided they have permission from their faculty mentor.

 The successful candidates for these fellowships will have outstanding academic records and will have presented evidence of a commitment to scholarship and research beyond the requirements of the curriculum.
 Students who want to be considered for these fellowships in subsequent years should consider enrolling in research for academic credit during the year to gain experience.
-Dr. Barker can assist you in finding a faculty mentor.
+Dr. Watts can assist you in finding a faculty mentor.

 These fellowships are intended for students who have a serious interest in research as a possible career (including faculty positions) and who want to explore a research environment in more depth to enable them to make an informed career choice.
 Students who accept a fellowship appointment are under no obligation for choice of a career path.